Title: Leave No One Behind: Disability, Wellbeing, and National Policy

 Readers can read the Sustainable Development Report online.
 Also on their web app is an interactive map builder, to quickly visualize trends on each of the SDGs.
 (Visit the Sustainable Development Report Web App)

 The reason for using the Cantril ladder item is its well-established place amidst the sustainable development research agenda.
-While subjective well-being is not in the Global Indicator Framework, it is in the Sustainable Development Report, in the methodology section, as an indicator for target 3.4, and it is the Cantril ladder item that is used (Sachs et al. 2023:103).
-Thus while acknowledging methodological concerns with the item, I believe that it makes sense for me to use that which is already being used to track countries’ progress towards SDGs.
+While subjective well-being is not in the Global Indicator Framework, it is in the Sustainable Development Report, in the methodology section, as an indicator for target 3.4, and the Cantril ladder item is used there (Sachs et al. 2023:103).
+Thus, while acknowledging methodological concerns with the item, I believe that it makes sense for me to use that which is already being used to track countries’ progress towards SDGs.
 This is not the time to introduce novel outcome measures for SDG targets.

 Methodological Concerns with SWB Measures